orestis/reseda/README.md

 With the goal being to provide one library per problem.
 The libraries should be composable with each other to build bespoke frameworks (a la carte).
 Perhaps a natural framework will also arise from all this work, perhaps not.

+## Non-goals

+* Creating React elements via hiccup or other means.
+There is already a lot of exploration happening in the space, with libraries such as [hx](https://github.com/Lokeh/hx) and [helix](https://github.com/Lokeh/helix), and Hiccup parsers such as [Hicada](https://github.com/rauhs/hicada) and [Sablono](https://github.com/r0man/sablono).

+* Server-side rendering (Node or JVM).
+I'm not personally interested in this for the kind of applications I develop.
+However once the progressive hydration story of React stabilises, it might be interesting to revisit.

 ## License